kingzamzon/tech-writing/task-1/README.md

 9. Still in the terminal, enter `git commit -m "update readme file with link to project readme`
    ![Git Commit Message](./images/img5.png)
 10. Push your branch to GitHub using `git push --set-upstream origin new-branch`
-11. Navigate to the repository on github, and clicked on Pull requests on the menu.
+11. Navigate to the repository on GitHub, and clicked on Pull requests on the menu.
     ![Pull requests tab](./images/img6.png)
 12. Click on `New pull request` green button.
 Change branch to your new created branch.
 Change the your repo branch to the new branch you just created.
     ![new pull request button ](./images/img7.png)